NationalGenomicsInfrastructure/miarka-provision/README.md

     git checkout [monthly/bimonthly]
     git pull origin [monthly/bimonthly]
 ```
-Do the staging deployment to the local disk by running the `install.yml` playbook and specify the
+Do the staging deployment to the local disk by running the `install.yml` playbook, once for each site, and specify the
 `deployment_environment` argument:
 ```
-    ansible-playbook -i inventory.yml install.yml \
+    ansible-playbook -i inventory.yml install.yml -e deployment_environment=staging -e site=upps
-      -e deployment_environment=staging -e site=upps
+    ansible-playbook -i inventory.yml install.yml -e deployment_environment=staging -e site=sthlm
 ```
 This will install your deployment under `/vulpes/ngi/staging/<deployment_version>`, where `deployment_version` is
 automatically constructed by the playbook according to `<date>.<commit hash>[-bimonthly]` (the `-bimonthly` suffix is
 added in case of a bimonthly deployment).
 If needed, you can override the deployment_version by passing
 `-e deployment_version=VERSION` to the playbook.

-The `sync.yml` playbook can be used to sync the deployment to the cluster and shared filesystem.
+The `sync.yml` playbook is used to sync the deployment to the cluster and shared filesystem.

 Before doing the sync, make sure that a SSH master connection is active:
 ```
     ssh miarka2.uppmax.uu.se exit
 ```
-Then do the sync using the same arguments as for the `install.yml` playbook:
+Then do the sync, specifying the deployment_environment:
 ```
-    ansible-playbook -i inventory.yml sync.yml \
+    ansible-playbook -i inventory.yml sync.yml -e deployment_environment=staging
-      -e deployment_environment=staging
 ```

+This will also move the `/vulpes/ngi/staging/latest` symlink on `miarka1` and `miarka2` to
+`/vulpes/ngi/staging/<deployment_version>`.

 When everything is synced properly then login to the cluster as your personal user and source the new environment and
 activate the NGI conda environment (where `site` is `upps` or `sthlm` depending on location):
 ```
     source /vulpes/ngi/staging/latest/conf/sourceme_<site>.sh && source activate NGI
 ```
-For convenience, add this to your personal bash init file `~/.bashrc`.
+For convenience, add this to your personal bash init file `~/.bashrc` on `miarka1` or `miarka2`.
 This will load the
 staging environment for your user with the appropriate staging variables set.

+You should now skip [down](#reload-services) to the procedures for reloading services.

 When the staged environment has been verified to work OK, proceed with making a pull request from the staging branch to
 the master branch of the repository.